-At a minimum, these programs can refer learner-workers to other "digital navigator" services or develop their own digital navigator services within their programs.
+At a minimum, these programs can set up a process to refer learner-workers to other "digital navigator" services.
 But they also have the chance to go one step further: embedding digital literacy skills development more intentionally into their own programs so that learner-workers develop their digital acumen within relevant contexts.